tony-sull/tonysull.co/src/content/articles/astro-webfinger-2.md

   - astro
   - opensource
 published: '2023-03-10T14:07:24Z'
-featured: '~/assets/uploads/2023-03-10-astro-webfinger-2.jpg'
+featured: '../../assets/uploads/2023-03-10-astro-webfinger-2.jpg'
 ---

 Not sure what [Webfinger](https://webfinger.net) even is?
 Check out the `astro-webfinger` [announcement post](/articles/introducing-astro-webfinger/) for a quick rundown of what the heck the integration even does!

 ---

 The first release of `astro-webfinger` was focused mainly on static sites, letting you create a vanity username for your fediverse (usually Mastodon) account from your own domain.
-The main caveat was that the Webfinger spec can't *really* be supported on a static site, the spec uses query parameters to search for account details and that requires a live server to work.
+The main caveat was that the Webfinger spec can't _really_ be supported on a static site, the spec uses query parameters to search for account details and that requires a live server to work.

 For example, fire up your Mastodon frontend of choice and search for `@tony@tonysull.co` - you'll find my account details.
 Now search `@spam@tonysull.co`, it resolves to the same account!
 That's because the actual search query is ignored, the static `wellknown` file always points to my [indieweb.social](https://indieweb.social) account.